Kaitlyn Ashmore

-Kaitlyn Ashmore (born 8 November 1991) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).
+Kaitlyn Michelle Ashmore (born 8 November 1991) is an Australian rules footballer playing for the Hawthorn Football Club in the AFL Women's (AFLW).
 She has previously played for Brisbane and North Melbourne.
 She was drafted by Brisbane as a priority signing in the 2016 AFL Women's draft.

 Early football career

 Ashmore first played football in Ballarat.
 In 2012, she became a Vic Country representative in Australian rules football, and in the same year won the Pierre de Coubertin award from the Victorian Olympic Council as the most outstanding athlete.
 The next year, she was selected by the Melbourne Football Club to compete in the first AFL-sanctioned women's exhibition match against the Western Bulldogs.
 She was selected by Melbourne again in 2014.

 After playing for Melbourne against the Western Bulldogs for two years, Ashmore was drafted by the Bulldogs with pick number 13 in the 2015 women’s AFL draft.
 With the Bulldogs in 2015, she played in the first ever women's AFL game to be live broadcast on television.